 Gate hurdle making course

-Traditionally used to handle and contain livestock, today gate hurdles are an attractive addition to your garden or green space.
-They make beautiful natural fencing and today are often used as plant supports or border edging.
+Traditionally used to handle and pen livestock, today gate hurdles are an attractive addition to your garden or green space.
+They make beautiful, natural fencing and are often used as plant supports or border edging

-Join this one-day course to learn how to make your own gate hurdle.
-The course will cover:
+This one-day course will teach you how to make your own gate hurdle.
+You will learn:

 Fee: £45